RIfle1/Automatic-Attacks-Simulation-Tool/README.md

 - run: `pip install flask` to install the flask library
 - run: `pip install FastAPI` to install the FastAPI library
 - run: `pip install uvicorn` to install the uvicorn library

+or run: `pip install -r requirements.txt` to install all the libraries at once